TGOLiam/gtt-technosprint-2026/README.md

 # TinigBicol — Bikol Speech Preprocessing Pipeline

-A reproducible CLI tool that transforms raw labeled audio into validated, structured Bikol dialect speech data.
+A tool that transforms raw Bikol-language audio/video into structured, annotated speech segments — ready for ASR research, dialect study, and dataset construction.

 Drop a folder of audio files and a `manifest.yml` — get standardized 16kHz WAV segments with language classification and structured metadata back.